Spouse & Contribution splitting

 - personal contributions that you can't claim a deduction for;

 - contributions you make with a capital gains tax (CGT) cap election for small business;

 - contributions you make with a personal injury election;

 - contributions made by your spouse to your super;

 - contributions made for you if you are under 18 years old (unless made by your employer);

 - government co-contributions;

-- government low income super tax offset contribution;
+- government low-income super tax offset contributions;

 - First home super saver scheme contributions;